sideb-dev/kwik-side-b/README.md

-# kwik
+# kwik side b

-A w.i.p. cross platform runtime & recompiler for GameMaker Studio.
+A fork of a w.i.p. cross platform runtime & recompiler for GameMaker Studio modified for use in our projects.

-This is mainly made for me to learn a bit of GameMaker while also making something to just show off!

-My main goal with this is getting one of my projects running properly!